The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 Malaria is a parasite that comes in several forms.
 We think of malaria today as a tropical disease, and in the tropics it is a deadly form of malaria called Plasmodium Falciparum that is most commonly present.
 But in Ontario (and northern U.S., southern England and in Europe) at the time it was a temperate form, a much less deadly type known as Plasmodium Vivax (P. Vivax), that was present.

 Malaria needs both people and a certain type of mosquito to survive.
 That mosquito is the anopheles mosquito, a dusk and dawn biting mosquito that will bite a human more than once (it both delivers and picks up the malaria parasite).
 When a mosquito infected with malaria bites a human, it injects the malaria parasites into the bloodstream.
 Those then head to the liver to incubate.
 Once sufficient numbers have been reached they head back into the blood and infect red blood cells.
 They multiply in the blood cell, eventually bursting out en-masse.
 This causes the classic fever & chill symptoms of malaria.
-It also affects the mortality rate, temperate P. Vivax infects a small percentage of the blood cells and today has a 0% mortality rate.
-Tropical P. Falciparum infects far more red blood cells and has a high mortality rate.
+It also affects the mortality rate, temperate P. Vivax infects a small percentage of the blood cells (only new blood cells) and today has a 0% mortality rate.
+Tropical P. Falciparum infects far more red blood cells and therefore has a high mortality rate.

 Over the years, many of the old burial grounds have faded into history.
 Three have been maintained on the Rideau; McGuigan Cemetery near Merrickville, the Old Presbyterian Cemetery at Newboro, and the cemetery at Chaffeys Locks.
 In addition, memorials to these fallen workers have been erected in Kingston and Ottawa and at several spots along the canal.
 For more information about death and burial during the construction of the Rideau Canal, see the story "A Grave Revealing"